-Oh, no, was it really the beloved cult classic Titanic that perpetuated the infamous parent line: “If Jimmy jumps out of a window, would you jump too?”
+Was it really the beloved cult classic Titanic that perpetuated the infamous parent line: “If Jimmy jumps out of a window, would you jump too?”

-But muuuuuum, Kate Winslet told me it was the romantic thing to do.
+But muuuuuum, Kate Winslet told me it was THE romantic thing to do.

 Let's start at the beginning before we blame Rose for not only leaving Jack to freeze in the ocean but for feeding our parents some dangerous ideas — how peer pressure is defined, what pertains to it, what sustains it, and how to identify it.